Thomas Zurbuchen

 Thomas Hansueli Zurbuchen (born 1968) is a Swiss-American astrophysicist.
 From October 2016 until the end of 2022, he was the longest continually running Associate Administrator for the Science Mission Directorate at NASA.
 Prior to this, he was Professor of Space Science and Aerospace Engineering at the University of Michigan, where he helped found the Center for Entrepreneurship.

+Currently, Thomas Zurbuchen is a full professor at ETH Zürich where he leads the ETH Zürich | Space initiative and has built the space master's degree programme.
+He also does advisory engagements and keynote speaking.

+In 2021 an asteroid was named after Zurbuchen.

 Personal life and education

 Zurbuchen was born and grew up in Switzerland as the child of a Free Church preacher.
 He attended both high school and university against the wishes of his parents.
-Zurbuchen studied physics at the University of Bern, with a minor in mathematics, and was awarded the PhD in 1996 with a thesis entitled "Turbulence in the interplanetary medium and its implications on the dynamics of minor ions".
+Zurbuchen studied physics at the University of Bern, with a minor in mathematics, and was awarded a PhD in 1996 with a thesis entitled "Turbulence in the interplanetary medium and its implications on the dynamics of minor ions".